Olabomi/CashDey/SETUP.md

 - A Supabase account (free tier works)
 - An OpenAI API key
 - A Paystack account (for payments)
+- A Resend account (optional, for email transcriptions)

 ## Setup Instructions